mriscoc/ATTabs/wiki/options.md

 OptColoredBandSize: integer
 ======

-Width of colored band, which is shown on top of colored tab (color is set via TATTabData field).
+Width of colored band, which is shown on edge (edge depends on OptPosition) of colored tab.
+Color is set via TATTabData field.

 OptArrowSize: integer
 ======